virtualsecureplatform/TFHEpp/docs/GL.md

 ### Performance status

+The complete `GLSHIP512p17FusedDDSchedule` path has now been measured on the Ryzen 9 7950X3D host with `USE_HEXL=ON`, 32 OpenMP workers, 16 HMux workers, 256-slice factor tiles, batched modular MACs, and coefficient-blocked HMux key spectra.
+Key generation took 165.95 seconds, input encryption 1.66 seconds, the bootstrap 1,598.99 seconds (26 minutes 39 seconds), and decryption plus slot decoding 0.77 seconds.
+Total process time, including key generation, was 29 minutes 29 seconds.
+The exact unseeded coefficient payload was 7.87744 GiB, peak RSS was 27,124,880 KiB (25.87 GiB), and the maximum decoded slot error was `6.33849e-6`.
+The run used 1,504 support masks and did not write a key archive.

 The native production n512 StC path has been measured end-to-end at 47.1 seconds with 32 OpenMP threads.
 A combined sequential component run peaked at about 17.1 GiB RSS.
 Native warm throughput for the dominant half-bootstrap